-- 1. The hearing officer/board shall open the proceedings by reading the statement of alleged violations. - 2.
-Before presenting any testimony, each person must submit to an oath where they swear and affirm the truth of statements to be made. - 3.
-The University Case Presenter shall then present its case against the responding party.
-This shall be done by the submission of written, physical, and/or testimonial evidence. - 4.
-At the conclusion of the University Case Presenter's presentation, the responding party shall present a response to the allegations.
-This shall be done by the submission of written, physical, and/or testimonial evidence. - 5.
-At the close of the hearing, the hearing facilitator will allow closing statements by the parties, which may include rebuttal comments. - a.
+- The hearing facilitator shall open the proceedings by reading the statement of alleged violations and confirming the student or student group's statement of responsibility or non-responsibility to the alleged violations. - Before presenting any testimony, each person must submit to an oath where they swear and affirm the truth of statements to be made.
+For remote hearings all participants, including the board and the hearing facilitators, must pan their space to ensure no one else is present to hear testimony. - 3.
+For cases involving an organization, the organization's leader (or designee) will serve in the role of respondent.
+The leader will respond to the alleged allegations and indicate whether the organization is responsible for all some or none of the alleged violations.
+The leader may question witnesses as well as present the organization's response to the alleged violations. - 4.
+The University Representative shall then present their case against the respondent.
+This shall be done by the submission of written, physical, and/or testimonial evidence. - At the conclusion of the University Representative's presentation, the respondent shall present a response to the allegations.
+This shall be done by the submission of written, physical, and/or testimonial evidence.

+- 6. At the close of the hearing, the hearing facilitator will allow closing statements by the parties, which may include rebuttal comments. - a.
 Any person who commits an action that interrupts the proceedings or refuses to comply with a reasonable order of the hearing officer/board shall be subject to removal from the hearing. - b.
-All matters upon which the decision will be based must be introduced into evidence at the hearing. - c.
+All matters upon which the decision of responsibility will be based must be introduced into evidence at the hearing. - c.
 All formal hearings will be recorded and subject to the Disciplinary Records and Retention policy (Section VI).
-Maintenance of a written or audiotape record of the hearing will be done at the University's expense, but students may be required to pay the cost of copies of requested records.
+Maintenance of a written or digital record of the hearing will be done at the University's expense, but students may be required to pay the cost of copies of requested records.
 If such records contain sensitive or confidential information, a request for a copy will be denied.
-Personal recording of the hearing is prohibited and subject to criminal prosecution. - d.
+Personal recording of the hearing is prohibited and subject to criminal prosecution and/or additional violations of the Student Code of Conduct. - d.
 Case resolution will be based upon evidence sufficient to make a reasonable person believe that the facts sought to be proven are more likely true than not, otherwise known as preponderance of the evidence. - e.
-Once responsibility is determined, in addition to testimony and evidence presented at a conduct meeting or hearing, a hearing officer/board may consider the following elements before rendering a sanction: - i) Academic records and class year; - ii) The nature and severity of previous discipline records including that which is public record; - iii) Attitude of the respondent during the conference and/or hearing: - iv) Whether the sanction will (a) bring an end to the violation in question, (b) reasonably prevent a recurrence of a similar violation, and (c) remedy the effects of the violation on the complainant and the University community.
+Once responsibility is determined, in addition to testimony and evidence presented at a conduct meeting or hearing, a hearing officer/board may consider the following elements before rendering a sanction: - i) Academic records and class year; - ii) The nature and severity of previous discipline records including that which is public record; - iii) Attitude of the respondent during the conduct meeting and/or hearing; - iv) Whether the sanction will (a) bring an end to the violation in question, (b) reasonably prevent a recurrence of a similar violation, and (c) remedy the effects of the violation on the complainant and the University community. - v) In group cases, the board may determine responsibility and elect to refer the finding back to the Office of Student Conduct for sanctioning and sanctioning decisions.
+Sanctioning decisions may involve the national or group administration or other pertinent University staff.